Have you ever noticed your bearded dragon puffs out his neck repeatedly?

 They want to demonstrate to their would-be partners what they are interested in.

-In response, some females will puff up back.
+In response, some female bearded dragons puff up in response.

 This is not as common, but it does happen.

-How will you know if your bearded dragon is in the mood to mate?
+How will you know if male bearded dragons are in the mood to mate?

 They do not have a specific breeding season, so it is hard to tell.